WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 My DNS is compatible with other services such as Scarlet, Feather and any other enterprise signing app, More info [here](#scarlet-feather-and-other-sideloaders)

-If you are new to sideloading, Please read the [wiki](#wiki) and learn about simple terms in the world of sideloading.

 Without further ado, welcome to my Ultimate Sideloading Guide, if you have any issues, requests or ideas please make an issue here on GitHub.

 ## Scarlet, Feather and other sideloaders